NavasotaBrewing/documentation/build_scripts/readme.md

 This should all happen automatically.
 If there are any errors, please report them to Luke so he can fix them.

 ## Landing
-If the script runs successfully, you should be able to reboot the Pi and see the `iris` server running.
+If the script runs successfully, you should be able to reboot the Pi and see the `iris` server running with `ps aux | grep iris`.
 It should be able to recieve requests from the front end.
 From now on, the `iris` server should start whenever the Pi boots.